phema-team/Phema.RabbitMQ/README.md

 # Phema.RabbitMQ

-This is an attempt to create a simple way for safe and predictable deploy applications with a versioned release-specific topology in a distributed systems
+This is an attempt to create a simple way for safe and predictable application deploy with a versioned release-specific topology in a distributed systems

 ## Concepts